 Report cards provide quarterly updates of pupil progress to parents/guardians; the interim progress reports (between report cards) and individual contacts or conferences with teachers or administrators are additional tools of parental communication.
-Report cards are sent home four times a year.
-Progress reports are sent at least twice per year.
+Report cards are sent home four times a year, for students in Grades 1-6, with progress reports sent at least twice per year.
 Parent conferences are scheduled once in the fall and once in the spring.
 Additional conferences may be scheduled by the parent by contacting the school.